-“Processing” refers to the method by which the fruit, or “cherry,” is removed from the coffee seed after it has been picked and before it arrives at our roastery.
+“Processing” refers to the method by which the fruit, or “cherry,” is removed from the coffee seed after it has been picked at origin and well before it arrives at our roastery.
 The different ways coffees are processed directly impacts how the coffees will taste in the cup.
 There are many variations in the way coffees are processed due to factors such as availability of water, equipment, regional tradition, transportation requirements, and weather patterns.

 Of all the methods, the washed process removes the most fruit.
 The coffee cherry is pushed through a pulper, which removes most of the fruit and expels the bean.
 To remove what fruit is left on the seed, the coffee is allowed to sit in a moisture bath for 12-36 hours.
 The sugars present in the fruit cause a basic fermentation process to take place, which loosens the fruit.
 The loosened fruit is then washed away, leaving a clean coffee seed that is ready to be dried.
 The moisture bath allows the coffee to osmotically equalize in sugar and moisture content.
-This makes consistent roasting easier and is one of the reasons why washed coffees are often preferred by roasters.
+This makes consistent roasting easier and is one of the reasons why washed coffees are often preferred by coffee roasters.

 Countless variations of this process impact the final cup profile.
 While washed coffees display an incredibly wide range of flavor profiles, they all tend to be clean with higher levels of perceived acidity.